metals header image

 The chemical properties of elements; that is how they react with other substances depends on the number of electrons in their last shell.
 This is also related to the position of the element in the periodic table.
 Elements react in such a way as to achieve full last electron shells.
 That is 2 electrons in the case of the first electron shell and 8 electrons for all other shells.
 Atoms achieve full shells by losing or gaining or even sharing electrons.

 Metals always lose electrons when they react e.g. sodium an alkali metal in group 1 of the periodic table has an electron arrangement of 2,8,1.
 To achieve a full last shell it can either gain 7 electrons or lose 1 electron.
 Since gaining 7 electrons is not possible it will simply lose one electron to form a charged atom or ion with a charge of +1.
-All alkali metals in group 1 will lose 1 electron when they react, so the metal atoms will form metal ions with a charge of +1.
-As you go down a group in the periodic table such as the alkali metals from Li, Na, K, Rb, Cs the atoms get larger as more electron shells are added, so the negatively charged electrons in the last shell are further away from the attraction of the positively charged nucleus and the electron in the last shell is also shielded or screened from the protons in the positively charged nucleus by the addition of extra shells, this means that less energy is required to remove the outer electron as more shells are added.
+All alkali metals in group 1 will lose 1 electron when they react.
+This explains why the alkali metals all react in a similar way.
+When a metal atom loses one electron it will form a metal ion with a charge of +1.
+As you go down a group in the periodic table such as the group I alkali metals from Li, Na, K, Rb, Cs the atoms get larger as more electron shells are added, so the negatively charged electrons in the last shell are further away from the attraction of the positively charged nucleus and the electron in the last shell is also shielded or screened from the protons in the positively charged nucleus by the addition of extra electron shells, this means that less energy is required to remove the outer electron as more shells are added.
 So the electron in the last shell will require much less energy to remove it.
 This means that the metals become more reactive as you descend the group.

 A similar argument can be made for the metals in group 2 and 3 of the periodic table, but remember metals in group 2 will lose 2 electrons and form ions with a 2+ charge and group 3 metals will lose 3 electrons to form ions with a 3+ charge.